scottiepowell/gh-pages-blog.github.io/_posts/2022-06-23-moving-disks-with-qm-command.md.md

 ## Concept of Operations (CONOP)
 1. Move contents from current storage to an intermediate USB storage
    > this is a necesary step because i don't have an addtional SATA connector to plug additional storage into
-2. validate the VM is FMC on the intermediate USB storage
+2. validate the VM is working on the intermediate USB storage
    > remove the old storage from the server
 3. Move content from intermediate USB storage to new SATA based storage
-4. validate the VM is FMC on the new SATA based storage
+4. validate the VM is working on the new SATA based storage

 ___